dhermes/bossylobster-blog/content/2014-12-03-brand-new-blog.md

 I needed to respect my viewers taste by providing a quality visual experience.
 This was not clear to me as a freshly minted math nerd from the University of Michigan.

-However, after two and a half years at Google spent building plenty of slide decks, I knew better.
+However, after spending two and a half years at Google building plenty of slide decks, I knew better.

-The presentation of a message has a large impact on its reception.
 By not writing with viewers in mind, I was weakening my work by increasing the effort required to consume it.

-Thanks for reading!
 I hope you're enjoying a more visually pleasing blog experience and welcome any [feedback][18] you may have.

 Feel free to continue on if you are a nerd like me.

 ## How?

+I am now hand-crafting HTML for my posts and using a static site generator for my content.
+It feels so 90's, but I wasn't using the internet then, so what do I know?

 Inspired by my old buddy [Brian][6] and by the insanely productive [Jake Vanderplas][7], I decided to port my old content by hand.